jlsteffen/Portfolio/README.md

 # Analytics Portfolio - Josh Steffen

-This page contains links to and a summary of the projects I have worked on for my acedemic career and for my personal interest.
+This page contains links to and a summary of the projects I have worked on for my academic career and for my personal interest.

-## Projects
+## Academic Projects

 <img align="left" width="150" height="150" src="https://github.com/jlsteffen/Portfolio/blob/main/images/10838-12702.png"> **[MaNGA Object Catalog (MaNGAObj) (2017-2022)](https://github.com/jlsteffen/MaNGAObj)**

-MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) is an integral field spectrocopic survey which has observed ~10,000 nearby galaxies.
+MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) is an integral field spectroscopic  survey which has observed ~10,000 nearby galaxies.
 While the survey's target objects are accounted for, there are many other astronomical objects that may fall within the survey's fields-of-view.
 The goal of this project is to identify and catalog all ancillary targets found within the MaNGA survey.

 #